-Why Math Fiction?
+Why Math Fiction? by Robert Black

 Not everyone has that kind of upbringing, of course, but even a small dose of it can reveal a completely different way of looking at math, a way that is too often left out of the school curriculum.
-For many people, learning math mostly involved standing in front of a blackboard (or whiteboard), or sitting at a desk or in front of a computer, working a seemingly endless set of exercise problems.
+For many people, learning math mostly involved standing in front of a blackboard or whiteboard or sitting at a desk or in front of a computer, working a seemingly endless set of exercise problems.
 Such drills have their place, in the same way that musicians must play or sing scales and basketball players must practice layups and free throws, but if that’s all students do, they’re missing a big part of what math is about.
-In fact, they’re missing the most important part – the opportunity to see math as a creative, collaborative experience, full of possibilities for exploration and discovery.
+In fact, they’re missing the most important part: the opportunity to see math as a creative, collaborative experience, full of possibilities for exploration and discovery.

-In the “Mathematical Nights” books (Night of the Paranormal Patterns, Night of the Frightening Fractions and Night of the Eerie Equations), the heroine Lennie Miller finds herself roped into the role of “Pattern Finder,” solving problems for a group of mathematically challenged monsters.
-The readers receive all the information needed to solve the problems at the same time Lennie does, and can then try to solve the problems themselves or follow along as Lennie and her friends find the solution.
+In the Mathematical Nights books (Night of the Paranormal Patterns, Night of the Frightening Fractions, and Night of the Eerie Equations), the heroine Lennie Miller finds herself roped into the role of “Pattern Finder,” solving problems for a group of mathematically challenged monsters.
+Readers receive all of the information needed to solve the problems at the same time Lennie does, and they can try to solve the problems themselves or follow along as Lennie and her friends find the solution.
 But the path to those solutions isn’t always the simplest or most direct one.
-Lennie runs into complications along the way, which not only makes for a more interesting story, but also illustrates some often-neglected truths about problem-solving.
+Lennie runs into complications along the way, which not only makes for a more interesting story but also illustrates some often-neglected truths about problem solving:

-- · It’s okay to be wrong – Sometimes Lennie and her friends make mistakes, or they try an approach to the problem that doesn’t work out.
+- It’s okay to be wrong.
+Sometimes Lennie and her friends make mistakes, or they try an approach to the problem that doesn’t work out.
 These are completely normal parts of the problem-solving process.
 In fact, they can be some of the best ways to help students understand the concepts behind a problem.
 Math classes can sometimes be too focused on finding the right answer.
 Getting the wrong answer can be useful, too.

-- · Math is cumulative – Lennie often draws on the experience of past problems to solve new ones.
+- Math is cumulative.
+Lennie often draws on the experience of past problems to solve new ones.
 Mathematics is the study of patterns and relationships.
 Finding a pattern can help solve a problem, but the pattern is rarely confined to that problem.
 Relationships that exist in one place will show up in other places as well.
-Every solution can give students another tool to put in their mathematical toolbox, or can at least sharpen the tools that are already there.
+Every solution can give students another tool to put in their mathematical toolbox, or at least can sharpen the tools that are already there.

-When people tell me they hated math in school, I can’t help but wonder what their math classes were like.
+When people tell me that they hated math in school, I can’t help but wonder what their math classes were like.
 If they never got to experience math as an adventurous, creative activity, then it’s little wonder they didn’t enjoy it.
-I also have an interest in music, but I’m sure that wouldn’t have happened if I had only been allowed to sing scales and never learned any songs.
+I also have an interest in music, but I’m sure that wouldn’t have happened if I had only been allowed to sing scales and had never learned any songs.
 My mathematical fiction books can’t give readers the full math experience, of course, but I try to give them as much of it as I can.
 If people know what “doing math” is supposed to look like, they might be more inspired to try it for themselves.